Faculty and Staff Travel

 VIRT can be reached by calling +1 615-322-2745 24/7 while traveling.
 Callers will be routed to a VU Public Safety dispatcher.
 Tell the dispatcher that you want to report an issue to VIRT and you will be connected immediately to a VIRT team member.

 The VIRT team can also be reached by email in non-emergency situations or situations where email is the most easily accessible mode of communication at VIRT@vanderbilt.edu.

 Returning to Campus

-Be aware of any entry restrictions or requirements for re-entering the U.S. Currently, the U.S. requires proof of a negative PCR test to re-enter the United States from abroad.
-The CDC order requires all air passengers arriving to the US from a foreign country to get tested no more than 3 days before their flight departs and to present the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.
+Be aware of any entry restrictions or requirements for re-entering the U.S. Effective December 6, 2021, an order from the CDC requires all air passengers arriving to the US from a foreign country to get tested no more than 1 day prior their arrival in the United States and to present the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.

 If you plan to travel internationally, you will need to get tested no more than 1 day before you travel by air into the United States (US) and show your negative result to the airline before you board your flight, or be prepared to show documentation of recovery (proof of a recent positive viral test and a letter from your healthcare provider or a public health official stating that you were cleared to travel).